Laboratory Kinetics

 • Study the reactions and cycling of atmospheric free radicals (HOx, NOx and halogens).

-• Stainless steel environmental chamber, 50 L volume, temperature-regulated, interfaced to an FTIR spectrometer and GC-FID system (for mechanistic studies and relative rate coefficient determinations).
+• Stainless steel environmental chamber, 50-L, temperature-regulated, interfaced to an FTIR spectrometer and GC-FID system (for mechanistic studies and relative rate coefficient determinations).

-• Teflon chamber, 10 cubic meters, for atmospheric organic mechanism studies.
-In addition to basic chamber characterization and control instrumentation (flow rates, ozone, temperature, particle size distribution, relative humidity, pressure, and light control), gas-chromatography (GC), proton-transfer reaction – mass spectrometry, and chemical ionization mass spectrometers (CIMS) are available for chemical characterization of chamber contents.
+• Teflon chamber, 10 m3, for atmospheric organic mechanism studies.
+In addition to basic chamber characterization and control instrumentation (flow rates, ozone, temperature, particle size distribution, relative humidity, pressure, and light control), gas chromatography (GC), proton-transfer reaction – mass spectrometry, and chemical ionization mass spectrometers (CIMS) are available for chemical characterization of chamber contents.

 • UV/visible absorption spectrometer system.